Digestive Enzymes: What Are They, Why You Should Take One Daily and How to Choose the Right One for You

 Once nutrients are broken into small enough molecules, they are absorbed through the wall of the small intestine and into your bloodstream, then delivered throughout your body to help maintain bodily functions3.

-Sometimes the body struggles to produce enough digestive enzymes on its own; IBS, low stomach acid, and enzyme deficiency are all common causes.
-This can slow down the digestive process and cause uncomfortable bloating, gas, and digestive distress.
-This is when digestive enzyme supplementation can greatly increase your quality of life.
-These supplements can give your gut the jump start it needs to help your digestive system run more smoothly and efficiently.
+Sometimes the body struggles to produce enough digestive enzymes on its own; IBS (irritable bowel syndrome), low stomach acid, and enzyme deficiency are all common causes.
+This can slow down the digestive process and cause uncomfortable bloating, gas, or digestive distress.
+This is when digestive enzyme supplementation can support your quality of life.
+These supplements can give your gut the jump start it needs to aid in your digestive health.

 Why Should You Take Digestive Enzymes Every Day?